9 New Cases Of COVID-19 In Managed Isolation

 There are nine new cases of COVID-19 to report in managed isolation in New Zealand today.
 There are no new community cases.

-Of the nine new cases, four are active cases and five are historical cases.
-People with a historical COVID-19 infection are not infectious.
+Of the nine new cases, 8 are considered to be active cases and one is historical.
+Of the 8 active cases:

-· one case arrived in New Zealand on 29 November from the United Kingdom.
-This person tested positive at day 3 routine testing and has been transferred to the Auckland quarantine facility.
+· One case arrived on 30 November from the United Kingdom via the United States.
+They tested positive at routine day 3 testing and have been transferred to the Auckland quarantine facility.

-· two cases who travelled together arrived in New Zealand on 21 November from Qatar (further travel details pending).
-These people tested positive at day 12 routine testing and have been transferred to the Auckland quarantine facility.
+· One case arrived on 1 December from Sweden via Qatar and Australia.
+They tested positive at routine day 3 testing and have been transferred to the Auckland quarantine facility.

+· One case arrived on 23 November from the United States.
+They were tested on day 10 after appearing symptomatic and have been transferred to the Auckland quarantine facility.

-· one case arrived in New Zealand on 30 November from the United States.
-This person tested positive at day 3 routine testing and has been transferred to the Auckland quarantine facility.
+· Four cases, travelling separately, arrived on 30 November from the United States.
+They have tested positive at routine day 3 testing.
+All have been transferred to the Auckland quarantine facility.

-· two members of the Pakistan men’s cricket team we reported yesterday as under investigation tested positive at day 6 routine testing.
-These people are confirmed as having historical infections, and will be counted in our total as they have not been counted overseas.
+· One case arrived on 26 November from South Africa.
+They were in the same travel bubble as a previously reported case and have been transferred to the Auckland quarantine facility.

-· one case arrived in New Zealand on 17 November from Germany via Singapore.
-This person tested positive on day 12 testing.
-Further investigation indicates this is a historical case.
+· One case considered to be historical arrived on 21 November from the United States via Hong Kong.
+They returned a positive test at day 12.
+Further investigation indicates this was an historical case.

-· two cases, who travelled independently, arrived in New Zealand on 18 November from Netherlands via Singapore.
-These people tested positive on day 12 testing.
-Further investigation indicates they are both historical cases.
+Once again, the varied origins of these cases is a clear reminder that as COVID-19 continues to batter countries and jurisdictions around the globe, mandatory isolation and testing will continue to be of critical importance as high numbers of New Zealanders return home before the holiday period.

 Pakistan men’s cricket team